Hudson Motor Car Company: Origin

+Expansion

 Coachbuilder Fisher Body Co. built bodies for Hudson cars (as well as many other automotive marques) until they were bought out by General Motors in 1919.
-From 1923, Hudson bodies were built exclusively by Massachusetts company Biddle and Smart.
-The lucrative contract with Hudson would see Biddle and Smart buy up many smaller local coachbuilders to meet the Hudson demand.
+From 1923, Hudson bodies were built exclusively by the Massachusetts company Biddle and Smart.
+The lucrative contract with Hudson would see Biddle and Smart buy up many smaller local coachbuilders to meet the demand for Hudsons.
 Peak shipments came in 1926, when the company delivered 41,000 bodies to Hudson.
 An inability to stamp steel meant that their products were made using aluminum.